zahrahaghgosha1993/Hospital/README.md

 ## installation:
 * create a env by python 3.7
-* config a postgresq database accrording to seting file
+* config a postgresql database accrording to seting file
 * Use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirement.

 ```bash